So, you’re ready to get Medicare. Will Medicare just start at 65 without your input? There’s a simple way to find out.

-What Should I Do Once I Get Medicare?
+What Should You Do Once You Get Medicare?

 Although you can rely on Original Medicare alone, 86% of Medicare enrollees also have some type of additional coverage.2 It can be from an employer, a privately-purchased plan or from a government-run program like Medicaid.
 Original Medicare pays for a great deal of healthcare, but still leaves you with potentially costly gaps in healthcare coverage.
 Supplementary plans can cover these gaps – including deductibles and copayments – at a fraction of the out-of-pocket rate.

 HealthCare.com’s plan selector is designed to intelligently bring you the best Medicare Supplement plans.
 These plans, also known as Medigap policies, fill the “gaps” in coverage that you would otherwise be charged by Original Medicare.